adithya-s-k/Python_webdev_projects/README.md

-This repository is for all the projects pertaining to Django
+This repository is for all the projects pertaining to Django and Flask